Truth or Dare Questions: A Fun Team Building Activity

 • Helps to manage toxic coworkers.

-• Helps break down barriers and encourage vulnerability.
+• It helps break down barriers and encourage vulnerability.

-• Provides a shared experience that brings people together.
+• It provides a shared experience that brings people together.

 Steps for Successful Truth or Dare Team Building